 DO ALL OF THE PROJECTS HAVE TO BE LATINO THEMED OR RELATE TO LATINOS?

-Yes, LPB’s mission is to support programs that are representative of Latino people or address issues that explore the diverse Latino American experience.
+Yes, LPB’s mission is to support programs that are representative of Latino people or culture or that address issues that explore the diverse Latino American experience.

 WHAT IF I HAVE NO LATINO/A ON THE TEAM, AM I STILL ELIGIBLE?